 Mile 87.58 – Nugget Creek: River Left.

 Mile 88.26 – Cliffside Rapid: Class III.
 The river constricts and has most of the water pushing into the left wall.
 There are deep holes against this wall so you want to work right and keep working right throughout the rapid.
-Click here for a detailed description.
+Learn more about Cliffside Rapid.

 Mile 88.35 – Cradle Camp: River Right, This is a beautiful camp with gorgeous views of Cliffside Rapid.
 Pay attention to your camping permit as Cliffside Camp is further downstream.
-Click here for a detailed description.
+Learn more about Cradle Camp.